 - Spend some time for yourself to think about what you want to do and achieve.
 Identify situations that will make you more optimistic and work towards creating those situations.

 - Don’t focus too much on the negative things in life.
 If you have had a bad day, try to look at a few of the good things that happened during the day.
 You can even consider this day as an opportunity to learn and improve yourself for the better.

 - Talk to people around you about optimism, increase the use of positive language while engaging in conversations, and surround yourself with people who encourage optimism.

 - Optimism is an attitude reflected by the hope or belief that outcomes of various endeavors will be positive and favorable.

 - Optimism may significantly influence mental and physical well-being by promoting a healthy lifestyle and better cognitive responses.

-- However, being too optimistic can result in a person overlooking the potential risks and threats of a situation.
+- However, being too optimistic can result in a person overlooking a situation's potential risks and threats.

 - Certain variants of the OXTR gene that produces the oxytocin receptor are associated with increased optimism.

 - Optimism can also be influenced by the family environment, socioeconomic status, age, and mental health.